Medicinal Plant Lexicon

 Notes

-Echinacea preparations are to be avoided with people who have an existing allergy to Compositae (Asteraceae).
+Echinacea preparations are to be avoided in people who have an existing allergy to Compositae (Asteraceae) plants.
 The use of echinacea is generally discouraged for those prone to allergies.
-Because of the immunostimulatory effect of echinacea, patients with a severe systemic disease, autoimmune diseases, immunodeficiency diseases and immunosuppressive patients must not use coneflower or echinacea (not for tuberculosis, leukosis, collagenosis, multiple sclerosis, AIDS, HIV infection).
+Because of the immunostimulatory effects of echinacea, patients with a severe systemic disease, autoimmune diseases, immunodeficiency diseases and those who are immunosuppressed must not use coneflower or echinacea (not for tuberculosis, leukemia, collagenosis, multiple sclerosis, AIDS, HIV infection).

-There are still no studies on the safety of the use of coneflower or echinacea during pregnancy and breast-feeding as well as for use in children under 12 years old.
-Women who are nursing cannot give breast milk with echinacea.
+There are still no studies on the safety of the use of coneflower or echinacea during pregnancy and lactation, nor for use in children under 12 years of age.
+Women who are nursing should not use any ointment containing echinacea for breast care.

 Side effects